lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

     To install themes or libraries, you can use `lpm color install` and `lpm library install` respectively.

-=== "Miq"

-    To install a plugin with Miq, you need to specify the list of plugins to install in `config.plugins.miq.plugins`.

-    ```lua
-    local config = require "core.config"
-    config.plugins.miq.plugins = {
-      -- this allows Miq to manage itself
-      'TorchedSammy/Miq',

-      -- install lsp
-      'lite-xl/lite-xl-lsp',
-    }
-    ```

-    Afterwards, you can run the command `miq:install` to install the plugins.

 === "Manually"

-    To install a plugin manually without using plugin managers such as lpm or Miq, you need to locate the `USERDIR` directory in your system.
+    To install a plugin manually without using plugin managers such as lpm, you need to locate the `USERDIR` directory in your system.
     This directory is usually located in the following locations: